uniqpath/dmt/README.md

 **It is (broadly speaking) about storage, transmission and manipulation of information.**

-The system is distributed and time handling with synchronisation is important.

 <img src="https://github.com/uniqpath/info/blob/master/assets/img/screens/screen4.jpg?raw=true">

 It has a long-term vision of simplicity, composability and structural layering of modules to achieve almost infinite set of functionalities within a particular design space in an usable and understandable way.
-For now it is an early — working — experiment.

 # DMT PROCESS